 General Counsel and Chief Administrative Officer

-William King joined Caliburn as its General Counsel and Chief Administrative Officer.
+William King is Caliburn’s General Counsel and Chief Administrative Officer.
 Before joining the company, he served as General Counsel and Chief Administrative Officer of Applied Insight LLC, a provider of IT solutions to the U.S. federal government.
 Previous positions include working as Senior Counsel and Trust & Compliance Officer in IBM’s legal department, and General Counsel and Chief Administrative Officer at National Interest Security Company.
 Earlier in his career, Mr. King was at Athena Innovative Solutions, first as a consultant to the Office of the Secretary of Defense and the Office of the Director of National Intelligence, and ultimately as Deputy General Counsel.
 Mr. King served as an officer in the United States Air Force Reserves and holds a B.A. degree in English literature from Virginia Polytechnic Institute and State University and a J.D. from Seattle University School of Law.

 Chief Compliance Officer

 As Caliburn’s Chief Compliance Officer, Lynne Halbrooks reports directly to the Ethics Committee of the board of directors.
 Before joining Caliburn, she was a partner at Holland & Knight LLP, where she served on the firm’s Government Contracts and White Collar Defense and Investigations teams.
 Ms. Halbrooks has held several senior positions within the federal government, including General Counsel and later Principal Deputy Inspector General at the Department of Defense’s Office of Inspector General.
-During this time, she performed the duties of the Inspector General for 21 months.
+During this time, she performed the duties of the Inspector General for nearly two years.
 Earlier in her career, Ms. Halbrooks was the General Counsel for the Special Inspector General for Iraq Reconstruction.
 She spent four years with the U.S. Senate Sergeant at Arms, first as General Counsel and then as Deputy Sergeant at Arms.
-Ms. Halbrooks holds a B.A. degree from the University of Minnesota and a J.D. from Marquette University Law School.
+Ms. Halbrooks holds a B.A. from the University of Minnesota and a J.D. from Marquette University Law School.

-Senior Vice President of Human Resources
+Senior Vice President, Human Resources

-Senior Vice President of Marketing & Communications
+Senior Vice President, Marketing & Communications